 Certain employees of Infosys are also participants in a defined contribution plan.
-A portion of the monthly contribution amount is being paid directly to the employees as an allowance and the balance amount is contributed to the Infosys Technologies Limited Employees' Superannuation Fund Trust.
 The company has no further obligations to the Plan beyond its monthly contributions.
 Certain employees of Infosys BPO are also eligible for superannuation benefit.
-Infosys BPO has no further obligations to the superannuation plan beyond its monthly contribution which are periodically contributed to a trust fund, the corpus of which is invested with the Life Insurance Corporation of India.
+Infosys BPO has no further obligations to the superannuation plan beyond its monthly contributed to a trust fund, the corpus of which is invested with the Life Insurance Corporation of India.